-For the latest information about how Sydney and NSW are rated on the national and international stage, see our latest fact sheet.
+For the latest information about how NSW and Sydney are rated on the national and international stage, see the NSW Department of Industry’s fact sheet

-Sydney is a world-class centre for knowledge-based businesses such as financial services and banking, information and communications technology, legal and management services, accounting and education.
+It is a world-class centre for knowledge-based businesses in sectors such as financial services and banking, information and communications technology, legal and management services, accounting and education.

 Regional economy of NSW

-Regional NSW is the largest and most diverse regional economy in Australia.
-It is home to about 2.9 million people, representing 41% of the NSW population and contributes around $138 billion (almost one third) to Gross State Product.
+Regional NSW has the largest and most diverse regional economy in Australia.
+It is home to about 2.9 million people, representing 41% of the NSW population, and contributes around A$138 billion (almost one-third) to GSP.